How did Alexander really develop his technique?

 Join the discussion!
 We'll do some practical work too.

-Email Sylvia at [email protected]
+Email Brenda at [email protected]

 Alexander said: